derbyjs/derby/index.md

 **status:** *(optional)* Number specifying the HTTP status code.
 200 by default.
 Has no effect when rendering on the client.

 App routes supply a page object, which provides a consistent interface for rendering an entire page on both server and client.
 On the server, the page is rendered by calling Node.js response object methods like `res.write`.
 On the client, Derby renders the page locally.
-It then replaces the `document.body.innerHTML` and `document.title`, and updates the URL with `window.history.pushState`.
+It then replaces the `document.title` and `document.body.innerHTML`, and updates the URL with `window.history.pushState`.

 The page's render function implicitly renders in the context of the app's model.
 An additional context object may be supplied for items that are only needed at render time.